michalmalinowski87/photo/docs/user-flows.md

-# PhotoHub User Flows
+# PhotoCloud User Flows

-This document describes the main user flows for photographers and clients using PhotoHub.
+This document describes the main user flows for photographers and clients using PhotoCloud.

 ## Table of Contents